About Us

 Consequently, Women and Firefighting Australasia (WAFA) was incorporated in November 2007.
 Since that time WAFA has been steadily working to promote women in firefighting by working with organisations, fire services and individual members.

 WAFA has experience running several highly successful conferences since the inaugural Women in Firefighting forum in Sydney in 2005.
-Since then conferences have been held in Darling Harbour, the Yarra Valley, Adelaide, Canberra, and most recently in Brisbane in 2016.
+Since then conferences have been held in Darling Harbour, the Yarra Valley, Adelaide, Canberra, Brisbane, Wellington NZ and most recently in Brisbane again in conjunction with AFAC23.
+For more information see our conference page.